shilpakarumanchi/Avada-e-commerce/README.md

 # Recommendations
 ## Sales
 Rebates or special offers can be introduced during the lowest sales revenue tiems of the year (i.e. between February and April and during October) inorder to encourage customer spending.
+Inorder to improve operational efficiency Avada can narrowdown the product line to the highest grossing products i.e. 27in 4k gaming monitors, Apple Airpods, Macbook Air Laptops and Thinkpad Laptops.
 ## Product Delivery
 Measures should be taken to ship the product on the day of purchase, so that delivery time can be reduced by 25%.
 ## Loyalty Program
+Total sales revenue and AOV of loyalty program customers has been increasing ove the past year, giving positive indications that the loyalty program can be continued.
 ## Refunds
+Overall refund percentage is 5%, indicating that Avada is providing quality products and receiving high customer satisfaction.
+However, there were no refunds in 2022